On the phase structure of driven quantum systems

 Naively, Floquet systems hold little promise of a complex phase structure.
 In systems with periodic Hamiltonians, not even the basic concept of energy survives, being replaced instead with a quasi-energy defined up to arbitrary shifts of $2\pi/T$.
 Indeed, interacting Floquet systems should absorb energy indefinitely from the driving field, as suggested by standard linear response reasoning wherein any nonzero frequency exhibits dissipation.
 This results in the system heating up to ``infinite temperature'', at which point all static and dynamic correlations become trivial and independent of starting state --- thus exhibiting a maximally trivial form of ergodicity\cite{D_Alessio_2014,Lazarides_2014,PonteChandran_2015}.

-To get anything else thus requires a mechanism for localization in the energy domain wherein the absorption from the driving field saturates and the system exhibits a long time state which is sensitive to initial conditions.
-The current dominant belief is that clean or translationally invariant interacting systems cannot generically exhibit such energy localization \cite{Lazarides_2014,D_Alessio_2014,PonteChandran_2015}, although there are computations that suggest otherwise \cite{Prosen:1998kn,Citro_2015,chandran2015interaction}.
-The basic intuition is that modes in translationally invariant systems are spatially extended so that they interact with and transfer energy between each other.
+To get anything else requires a mechanism for energy localization wherein the absorption from the driving field saturates, and the long-time state of the system is sensitive to initial conditions.
+The current dominant belief is that translationally invariant interacting systems cannot generically exhibit such energy localization \cite{Lazarides_2014,D_Alessio_2014,PonteChandran_2015}, although there are computations that suggest otherwise \cite{Prosen:1998kn,Citro_2015,chandran2015interaction}.
+The basic intuition is that spatially extended modes in translationally invariant systems interact with and transfer energy between each other.

 This can be different when disorder spatially localizes the modes, with individual modes exhibiting something like Rabi oscillations while interacting only weakly with distant modes.
-While the actual situation with interactions is somewhat more involved, several pieces of work\cite{Lazarides_2015,PonteHuveneers_2015,abanin2014theory} have made a convincing case for the existence of Floquet energy localization exhibiting a set of properties closely related to those exhibited by time-independent many-body localized\cite{Basko_2006} (MBL) systems \footnote{For a recent review see \cite{Nandkishore_2015} and references therein}.
+While the actual situation is somewhat more involved, several pieces of work\cite{Lazarides_2015,PonteHuveneers_2015,abanin2014theory} have made a convincing case for the existence of Floquet energy localization exhibiting a set of properties closely related to those exhibited by time-independent many-body localized\cite{Basko_2006} (MBL) systems \footnote{For a recent review see \cite{Nandkishore_2015} and references therein}.